Neck Pain Treatment Chicago | Cervical Spine, Nerve & Posture Relief

 Choosing Safe, Effective Conservative Care for Neck Pain Starts Here

-Time and again clinical research is demonstrating that a conservative multidisciplinary approach such as what Ravenswood Chiropractic offers, including chiropractic, massage, physical therapy and acupuncture to treat neck pain has better patient outcomes and satisfaction then medication alone.
+Time and again clinical research is demonstrating that a conservative multidisciplinary approach such as what Ravenswood Chiropractic offers, including chiropractic, non-surgical cervical spine decompression, class iv laser therapy, shockwave therapy, and physical therapy to treat neck pain has better patient outcomes and satisfaction then medication alone.
 Choosing conservative chiropractic care for the treatment of neck pain is also less expensive than care initiated by a medical doctor.
 Additionally, there is a much lower risk of adverse side effects compared to taking aspirin (25x higher risk of adverse effect) or cervical spine surgery (500x higher risk of adverse effect).

 Chiropractic Care for Neck Pain